UKLLC/Guidebook/ukllc_book/docs/LPS_data/Linkages/LPS_linkages.md

 <sup>1</sup> The purpose of any sub-licence must be restricted to purpose intended and expected to achieve benefit to the UK health and social care system
 <sup>2</sup> Geographies used to produce official statistics, including administrative, health and statistical geographies (e.g. census geographies such as LSOA)
 <sup>3</sup> Household level, using Unique Property Reference Number (UPRN), or postcode level
 <sup>4</sup> Data from UKREACH is not yet available in the UK LLC TRE
+<sup>5</sup> Linkage to DWP and HMRC data is restricted to TEDS participants who have consented to be part of the Environmental Risk (E-Risk) Longitudinal Twin Study

 <br>